rtfarte/branch_training/README.md

 # Branch Training

-A demo repository for training purposes.
+A demo repository for training purposes!